 General Research Interests

-Gary has given research papers in Sydney, Venice, London, Cambridge, Sheffield, Reading and Berlin.
+I have given research papers in Sydney, Venice, London, Cambridge, Sheffield, Reading and Berlin.

 Conflicted Pasts: Politics, Parliament and Historical Culture in the English Civil Wars [in preparation]

 ‘Revivifying and Reconciling the State: Peacemaking and Narrative Hegemony in Post-Civil-War England, 1646-7, in Karine Deslandes, Fabrice Mourlon and Bruno Tribout (eds.), Civil War and Narrative: Testimony, Historiography, Memory (Palgrave, London, 2017) [Forthcoming]

 (with Rory Pilossof), ‘Imagining change, imaginary futures: “conditions of possibility” in pre-independence Southern Rhodesia, 1959-1963’, Social Science History [Forthcoming]